Locations:

 Esotropia

-Esotropia, a type of eye misalignment, happens when one or both eyes turn inward toward your nose.
+Esotropia, a type of eye misalignment, happens when one or both of your eyes turn inward toward your nose.
 Common treatments include glasses or contact lenses, surgery or injections of botulinum toxin.

 Overview